 Microsoft Teams allows administrators and video hosts the ability to decide who can join a call or meeting and which data is available to share.
 For added security, Microsoft has a Transparency Hub that has more information on the privacy policies and how it shares user data with third parties.

-Microsoft Office 365 has many features, applications and third-party options that users will need to spend time learning at first.
+Microsoft 365 has many features, applications and third-party options that users will need to spend time learning at first.
 Luckily, Microsoft Teams offers a wide array of support on its website and through its customer service.
 There are step-by-step guidelines, online webinars, live chat support and customer forums to help assist in the training.

 How Much Does Microsoft Teams Cost?

-Microsoft Teams is much more than just a video conferencing solution so it is on the pricier end of the scale if you are looking to buy it for video conferencing alone and you are not already using Microsoft Office 365.
+Microsoft Teams is much more than just a video conferencing solution so it is on the pricier end of the scale if you are looking to buy it for video conferencing alone and you are not already using Microsoft 365.

 However, if you already use Microsoft 365 then it could be a great cost-effective option compared to other platforms.
 The cost is determined on a monthly and per user basis and requires an annual commitment upon purchase.